louisejones101/Radstone-livery-stables-Milestone1/README.md

 W3C Markup Validation - to test HTML code

-W3C Jigsaw - to check CSS code
+W3C Jigsaw - to test CSS code

 Wave by Webaim - Used to check the accessibility of the site